opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - tried working on crosstalk problem
   - had a lot of troubles with the laser cutter stopping regularly in the middle of a cut
 - installed amazon alexa to get the alexa speaker to work

+### 2019.11.18 - w20

+- set up the laser cutter software on the new computer (Sam replaced it to fix the crashing problem)
+- worked on vacrob crosstalk
+  - laser cut crosstalk tests: face and bottom
+  - managed to get good distance measurements with both sensors
+- distance module rev 2:
+  - soldered 5 mother boards
+  - soldered 3 daughter boards
+- flashed the new boards